Fenixhack/alfarroba/README.md

-# Quill
+# Alfarroba
-Registration, for hackers!
+A complete hackathon tool!

-Quill is a registration system designed especially for hackathons.
-For hackers, it’s a clean and streamlined interface to submit registration and confirmation information.
-For hackathon organizers, it’s an easy way to manage applications, view registration stats, and more!
+Alfarroba is a hackathon management system designed to integrate most hackathon operations, both on the admin as on the participant side.
+It serves as an event management tool on the admin side and a working tool on the participant side.
+It builds on Quill, HackMIT's registration system designed especially for hackathons.
+For hackers, it’s a clean and streamlined interface to use, from registration to team formation, project tracking, project feedback receipt and having access to all event resources.
+For hackathon organizers, it’s an easy way to centralize operations by being able to manage registrations, view stats, reimburse expenses and more!

 ![Login Splash](./docs/images/screenshots/login.png)

 # Features
-## Quill for Users
+## Alfarroba for Users
 ### Dashboard
 ![Dashboard](./docs/images/screenshots/dashboard.png)